-In the third book of the compelling 'Avalon Series', the Inverness detective is once again on a case with a mysterious undertone that sees him forging stronger ties with the Highlands, it's people and the history of Scotland.
+In the fourth book of the compelling 'Avalon Series', the Inverness detective is once again on a case with a baffling case that sees him put his job and his reputation on the line.

 Written in Scotland, about Scotland